bubenshchykov/ngrok/README.md

 ## inspector
 When tunnel is established you can use the ngrok interface http://127.0.0.1:4040 to inspect the webhooks done via ngrok.

+## how it works
+npm install downloads ngrok binaries for you platform and puts them into bin folder.
+You can host binaries yourself and set NGROK_CDN_URL env var before installing ngrok.

+First time you create tunnel ngrok process is spawned and runs until you disconnect or when parent process killed.
+All further tunnels are created or stopped by using internal ngrok api which usually runs on http://127.0.0.1:4040